konker/konker.dev/apps/auth.konker.dev/docs/auth-api-spec.md

   `dont_remember` (when `rememberMe` is disabled).
 - Two-factor plugin uses a `two_factor` cookie to track 2FA state.
 - Stateless sessions are supported via cookie cache strategies (`compact`, `jwt`, `jwe`).

+## Client access policy (per OAuth client)
+- Each OAuth client has a registration mode: `open`, `invite-only`, or `closed`.
+- Invite-only clients require a valid invite token bound to the `client_id`.
+- Closed clients only allow pre-provisioned users (no self-registration).
+- Client policy is checked by Hono before delegating to better-auth; request payloads remain unchanged.
+- The Web UI can pass `client_id` as an optional query parameter on sign-up/sign-in to set policy context.
+- If `client_id` is not provided, Hono must infer it from an active OIDC authorization flow.
+If no client context exists, sign-up and sign-in are rejected.

+## Invite issuance and lifecycle
+- Invites are issued by admins and are scoped to a `client_id` (and optionally an email).
+- Invite tokens are random, single-use secrets.
+Store only a secure hash in the database.
+- An invite is valid when: not expired, not revoked, not accepted, and (if bound) email matches.
+- Acceptance marks `acceptedAt` and binds the created user to the invite for auditability.
+- Use short TTLs by default (for example 7-14 days), with optional per-invite overrides.

 ## Rate limiting and abuse controls
 - Apply IP + identifier rate limits on: